arjo129/uSpeech/README.md

 Head over to the [wiki](https://github.com/arjo129/uSpeech/wiki) and you will find most of the documentation required.

 ## Algorithm ##
-The library utilizes a special algorythm to enable speech detection.
+The library utilizes a special algorithm to enable speech detection.
 First the complexity of the signal is determined by taking the absolute derivative of the signal multiplying it by a fixed point saclar and then dividing it by the absolute integral of the signal.
 Consonants (other than R,L,N and M) have a value above 40 and vowels have a value below 40.
 Consonants, they can be divided into frictaves and plosives.
 Plosives are like p or b whereas frictaves are like s or z.
 Generally each band of the complexity coeficient (abs derivative over abs integral) can be matched to a small set of frictaves